Code-Institute-Submissions/Dark-Luna/README.md

 ### Features to be implemented ###

 I would like to add a testimonials app.
 I have been working with that, but time sadly did not permit me to make a fully CRUD funtioning app of it.
 There should also be an option to add/edit and delete categories to the blog section.
 Again, I have been working on it, but it was using a slug url and I couldnt figure out how to use this to create the edit/delete function.
+Also everytime I added a new category, the server needed to be restarted.
+I need more time to figure this one out before feeling ready to implement this.
 And as this project is e-commerce centered, I decided to abandon this function for a later date.

 ### Known issues ###

 There have been many struggles concerning the back-end.
 Namly the function to get an email to send after a booking has been confirmed.
 I had that working, with the help of a tutor.
 I pushed the code and went to bed, feeling very relieved, because stripe webhooks have been known to cause a headache or two.
 I woke up the following morning and returned to the project, to find out the webhook had yet again failed.
 I asked tutor support again and spend no less that five hours with a different tutor, troubleshooting.
 Unfortunately we werent able to figure out what was wrong (code was valid).
+So I ended up removing the whole code for sending a email.

 Unfortunately this particular problem has cause me to loose a lot of valuable time, forcing me to choose between other functionality or beauty, I choose the first.
 I was adament to get all functionality working as intended and I did (for the most part).
 But it took it's toll on the front end, something I still am gutted about.